Total Time: 40

 - 1/2 cup (1 stick) salted butter, softened, plus more for baking sheets

 - 1 cup granulated sugar, plus more for rolling

 Instructions:In a medium bowl, whisk together hot water, molasses and rum.
 In a large second bowl, whisk together 3 cups flour with the baking soda, salt, and spices.
 Set aside.

 In another large bowl, cream together butter and sugar until light and fluffy, about 4 minutes.

 Add one-third of the flour mixture to the butter and sugar and stir until evenly mixed.
 Add half the molasses mixture and beat to combine (stop occasionally to scrape down the sides).
 Repeat with another third of the flour mixture, then the remaining molasses mixture.
 Add the remaining third of the flour mixture and beat to combine.

 Divide the dough into two balls, cover with plastic wrap, and chill at least 1 hour and up to overnight.

 Preheat oven to 375° and grease two baking sheets or line with parchment.

 You have two options for shaping the cookies: On a floured surface, you can roll the dough out to a 1/2-inch thickness and use a floured 2-inch cookie cutter or drinking glass to cut the dough into rounds.
 Transfer the cookies to the prepared baking sheets, leaving about 2 inches between cookies.
 Alternately, you can skip the rolling and instead break walnut-sized pieces of dough and roll them into balls between your palms.
-Arrange the balls on the baking sheet and put some granulated sugar into a bowl.
-Press the bottom of a drinking glass into the sugar, then press it onto each ball of dough, flattening it before baking.
+Roll the balls in granulated sugar, then arrange 2 inches apart on the baking sheet.
+Press the bottom of a drinking glass onto each ball of dough, gently flattening it before baking.

 Bake the cookies until they have set but still seem soft in the middle, about 10 minutes.
 Cool on wire racks.